-The NCIS is committed to protecting the personal and health information that we collect, use and disclose.
+The National Coronial Information System (NCIS) is committed to protecting the personal and health information that we collect, use and disclose.

-Coroners and the Department are sensitive to the need to protect the privacy of personal information stored on the NCIS.
-Although this information primarily relates to deceased persons, the information is still regarded as potentially sensitive to the deceased’s relatives and friends
+Coroners and the Victorian Department of Justice and Community Safety (the NCIS' host jurisidiction) (the Department) are sensitive to the need to protect the privacy of personal information stored on the NCIS.
+Although this information primarily relates to deceased persons, the information is still regarded as potentially sensitive to the deceased’s relatives and friends.

 This protocol sets out how the Department is to collect, hold, manage, use, disclose or transfer personal and health information in accordance with the Information and Health Privacy Principles contained within the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic).